-The Maha Navratri is one of the most powerful and auspicious festivals in the Hindu tradition and is celebrated with great fanfare.
-There are a lot of legends and stories associated with this festival, which is dedicated to the immensely powerful Goddess Durga, but there are still some aspects which are lesser known.
-In this article, we present to you, the 9 lesser known aspects of Maha Navratri.
+The festival of Maha Navratri is considered a very powerful and auspicious festival in the Hindu tradition and is celebrated with much fanfare.
+There are many legends and stories related to this festival, which deal with the hugely powerful Goddess Durga, but there are some aspects which are less known.
+Herein, we present to you, the nine lesser known aspects of Maha Navratri.

-1) The Navratri that comes in the month of October is most popular, but you may not be aware that there are in total 4 Navratris celebrated in the year, out of which 2 are the main ones, while the other two are known as the Gupt Navratris.
+1) The Navratri which falls in the month of October is the most popular, however, you may not be aware that there are a total of four Navratris celebrated in the year, out of which two are the main ones, while the other two are called the Gupt Navratris.

 1) Chaitra Navratri – March/April